kgoderis/openhab-core/bundles/org.openhab.core.ai/doc/BRAIN_PLAN.md

 2. **Consistent Interface**: All tool execution uses `Action` interface
 3. **Easier Maintenance**: Single execution path to maintain
 4. **Better Performance**: No intermediate object creation/destruction
-5. **Clear Separation**: LLM layer handles text generation, Action layer handles execution
+5. **Clear Separation**: Tool layer handles text generation, Action layer handles execution

 ---

 ## 4. Phase 0: A2A Bundle Foundation and Synchronization (PREREQUISITE)

 ### **Overview**
-This phase addresses critical gaps in the current A2A bundle implementation that must be resolved before proceeding with the LLM brain infrastructure.
+This phase addresses critical gaps in the current A2A bundle implementation that must be resolved before proceeding with the Tool brain infrastructure.
 The A2A bundle currently has 43 compilation errors and lacks essential synchronization features required for multi-agent coordination.

 **Status**: ✅ 100% Complete - All Phase 0 tasks completed successfully.
 See Section 16 for detailed progress tracking.